Windex and Carpet Stains.

 Sometimes, I’m a bit skeptical about a pin and I have been disappointed by recipes (and leave honest feedback when I repin them as to-done), but there have been a few cleaning ideas that I’ve been eying for a while with some obvious distrust.
 Could they really make that big of a difference?
 Could it be that easy?

 Two years ago, we removed the carpet from our downstairs.
 It was a happy, happy day.
 However, the upstairs?
 Still carpeted.
 And, not only carpet, but carpeted in a very very light beige.
 I’m not going to kid you, the carpet looks gross.
-I have two different carpet cleaners (a spot bot and a hoover upright), but they only work okay and I can’t afford to dry clean the carpets as much as I would like them to be.
+I have two different carpet cleaners (a spot bot and a hoover upright) and the best carpet shampooer I could find, but they only work okay and I can’t afford the professional Sarasota carpet cleaners to dry clean the carpets as much as I would like them to be.

 To make all this better, last week Baby Bee dumped a cup of Yoohoo! on my bedroom carpet.
 I didn’t catch it quickly and now I have a stain.
 I debated on pulling out the spot bot and letting it have at it, but I thought there wouldn’t be a better time to try a frequently repinned Pinterest tip; an iron and Windex.